wombleton/gitlaw-nz/acts/F/Friendly Societies and Credit Unions Act 1982.md

     (4) In the case of a branch, the annual return, list, and statement shall be sent to the Registrar under the hand of the secretary of the society of which the branch forms part or, alternatively, may be comprised in the annual return of that society.

-    (5) The annual return to the Registrar shall be accompanied,---
+    (5) The annual return sent to the Registrar must be accompanied by the auditor's report on the financial statements referred to in subsection (3)(b) (if any).

-    *   (a) in the case of a society or branch that is not an issuer within the meaning of [section 4][246] of the Financial Reporting Act 1993, by the report of the auditors on the income and expenditure account or accounts and statement of financial position contained in the annual return; or

-    *   (b) in the case of a society or branch that is an issuer within the meaning of [section 4][246] of the Financial Reporting Act 1993, by the report of the auditors on the financial statements contained in the annual return.

     Compare: 1909 No 12 s 36; Friendly Societies Act 1974 s 43(4) (UK)

-    Section 70(3)(b): substituted, on 1 July 1994, by [section 49][247] of the Financial Reporting Act 1993 (1993 No 106).
+    Section 70(3)(b): replaced, on 1 April 2014, by [section 73(1)][263] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 70(3)(b)(i): amended, on 1 October 1997, pursuant to [section 6(1)][221] of the Financial Reporting Amendment Act 1997 (1997 No 17).

-    Section 70(3)(c): substituted, on 1 July 1994, by [section 49][247] of the Financial Reporting Act 1993 (1993 No 106).
+    Section 70(3)(c): repealed, on 1 April 2014, by [section 73(1)][263] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 70(5): substituted, on 1 July 1994, by [section 49][247] of the Financial Reporting Act 1993 (1993 No 106).
+    Section 70(5): replaced, on 1 April 2014, by [section 73(2)][263] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 70(5)(a): amended, on 1 October 1997, pursuant to [section 6(1)][221] of the Financial Reporting Amendment Act 1997 (1997 No 17).

 ##### 71 Annual return by society under dissolution, etc

-*   (1) Any registered society or branch which is being terminated by an instrument of dissolution under [section 94][111] or the award of the Registrar under [section 95][112] shall make up its annual return to the date of that instrument of dissolution or that award.
+*   (1) Any registered society or branch which is being terminated by an instrument of dissolution under [section 94][116] or the award of the Registrar under [section 95][117] shall make up its annual return to the date of that instrument of dissolution or that award.

-    (2) In the case of a society or branch amalgamating or transferring its engagements pursuant to [section 83][97] or converting to a company pursuant to [section 84][98], the Registrar may require an annual return made up to the date of such amalgamation, transfer of engagements, or conversion, or to such other date as he may specify.
+    (2) In the case of a society or branch amalgamating or transferring its engagements pursuant to [section 83][102] or converting to a company pursuant to [section 84][103], the Registrar may require an annual return made up to the date of such amalgamation, transfer of engagements, or conversion, or to such other date as he may specify.

 ##### 72 Annual return to be supplied to members

-*   (1) On the application of a member or person interested in its funds a registered society or branch shall supply to him without charge either---

-    *   (a) a copy of the last annual return of the society or branch; or
+*   (1) A registered society or branch must, on the application of a member or person interested in its funds, supply to the member or person without charge a copy of the last annual return of the society or branch.

-    *   (b) a statement of financial position or other document duly audited containing the same particulars relating to the affairs of the society or branch as are contained in the annual return.

-    (2) Together with every copy of an annual return supplied in accordance with paragraph (a) of subsection (1), a registered society or branch shall provide---

-    *   (a) in the case of a society or branch that is not an issuer within the meaning of [section 4][246] of the Financial Reporting Act 1993, a copy of the report of the auditors on the accounts and statement of financial position contained in the return; or

-    *   (b) in the case of a society or branch that is an issuer within the meaning of [section 4][246] of the Financial Reporting Act 1993, a copy of the report of the auditors on the financial statements contained in the return.
+    (2) A registered society or branch must provide, together with every copy of an annual return supplied under subsection (1), a copy of the auditor's report on the financial statements contained in the return (if any).

-    (3) Together with every statement of financial position or other document supplied in accordance with paragraph (b) of subsection (1), a registered society or branch shall provide a copy of the report of the auditors on the statement of financial position or document.

-    Compare: 1909 No 12 s 39

-    Section 72(1)(b): amended, on 1 October 1997, pursuant to [section 6(1)][221] of the Financial Reporting Amendment Act 1997 (1997 No 17).

-    Section 72(2): substituted, on 1 July 1994, by [section 49][247] of the Financial Reporting Act 1993 (1993 No 106).

-    Section 72(2)(a): amended, on 1 October 1997, pursuant to [section 6(1)][221] of the Financial Reporting Amendment Act 1997 (1997 No 17).

-    Section 72(3): added, on 1 July 1994, by [section 49][247] of the Financial Reporting Act 1993 (1993 No 106).
+    Section 72: replaced, on 1 April 2014, by [section 74][264] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 72(3): amended, on 1 October 1997, pursuant to [section 6(1)][221] of the Financial Reporting Amendment Act 1997 (1997 No 17).

-##### 73 Accounts and statement of financial position to be available
+##### 73 Financial statements must be available

-*   Every registered society or branch shall keep available for inspection (without charge) by a member or person interested in its funds at its office during ordinary office hours,---

-    *   (a) in the case of a society or branch that is not an issuer within the meaning of [section 4][246] of the Financial Reporting Act 1993, a copy of the last statement of financial position for the time being including the income and expenditure account or accounts for the year to which the statement of financial position relates, together with the auditor's report and a copy of the last actuarial report; or

-    *   (b) in the case of a society or branch that is an issuer within the meaning of [section 4][246] of the Financial Reporting Act 1993, a copy of the last financial statements completed and signed in accordance with that Act, together with the auditor's report and a copy of the last actuarial report.
+*   Every registered society or branch must keep available for inspection (without charge), by a member or person interested in its funds, at its office during ordinary office hours a copy of the last financial statements completed and signed in accordance with this Act or any other Act (if any), together with the auditor's report (if any) and a copy of the last actuarial report.

-    Section 73: substituted, on 1 July 1994, by [section 49][247] of the Financial Reporting Act 1993 (1993 No 106).
+    Section 73: replaced, on 1 April 2014, by [section 75][265] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 73 heading: amended, on 1 October 1997, pursuant to [section 6(1)][221] of the Financial Reporting Amendment Act 1997 (1997 No 17).

-    Section 73(a): amended, on 1 October 1997, pursuant to [section 6(1)][221] of the Financial Reporting Amendment Act 1997 (1997 No 17).

 ##### 74 Actuarial valuation and report